Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/developer/DatasetUrls.md

 The netCDF-Java `NetcdfDatasets.open*` methods can also be used to read the binary response from an OPeNDAP server from a file on disk.
 **Note:** one downside to this approach is that the entire dataset will be loaded into memory.
-At a minimum, you will need to have saved the binary response (`.dods`) and the Dataset Descriptor Structure (`.dds`).
+At a minimum, you will need to have saved the binary response (`.dods`).
 It is _strongly recommended_ that you also save the Data Attribute Structure (`.das`) as well, as this contains metadata for the dataset.
-The three files must be located in the same directory and should only differ by file extension.
+The two files must be located in the same directory and should only differ by file extension.
 Once the files are in place, you may open the saved response by appending the `file:` protocol to the path to the `.dods` file:

 {% capture rmd %}